Storidge/cio-user-guide/cio_vs_others/enterprise_storage_systems.md

 Legacy storage are usually optimized for block or file storage and may support both.
 On the other hand, cloud native apps are storage agnostic and utilizes datastores that best fit the data type.
 Storidge's CIO is designed to deliver storage-as-a-service with profiles that allow applications to declare their storage requirements.

 Enterprise storage systems is a near term option for containerized apps.
 As enterprises progress on their journey toward a software defined data center, it is not the best path forward.
-Truly addressing the needs of cloud native apps is why Storidge developed cloud native storage.
+Truly addressing the needs of enterprises who want to modernize their storage infrastructure is why Storidge developed CIO.